Skip to content Skip to footer

 (↓)

-El Elevador is a remote, solitary accommodation perched on the edge of a volcanic cliff in El Hierro.
-More than a place to stay, it is a deliberate intervention in how we experience attention.
+El Elevador is a remote, solitary accommodation set on the edge of a volcanic cliff in El Hierro.
+More than a place to stay, it is a deliberate intervention in the way we experience attention.

 (↓)